erikglee/OSPREY_BIDS/docs/source/installation.rst

-Note: If you are not interested in interacting with this particular interface to OSPREY, which includes BIDS and containerized functionality, consider using OSPREY directly in Matlab following the instructions found `here <https://github.com/schorschinho/osprey>`_.
+Note: If you are not interested in interacting with this particular interface to OSPREY, which includes BIDS and containerized functionality, consider using OSPREY directly in Matlab following the instructions found `on the OSPREY github <https://github.com/schorschinho/osprey>`_.